maddevsio/vue-madboiler/README.md

 There are three types of tests available in the project

 1. **Unit** - they will test specific functions in the code to understand that they work as expected
 2. **Component** - testing individual components.
 For example, dropdown.
-You may verify that when you click on it, the list will drop down, when you click on a list item it will be highlighted, etc.
+You may verify that when you click on it, the list will drop down; when you click on a list item, it will be highlighted, etc.
 3. **Integration** - these tests already test the whole bundle, how it works together.

 ### Mock server

-In order to avoid dependence on the real server, which can fail at any second, we added a mock server, with the possibility of spoofing requests.
+In order to avoid dependence on the real server, which can fail at any second, we added a mock server, with request spoofing enabled.
-This way we can test the project even without internet access.
+This way, we can test the project even without internet access.

 > For this we will use > `https://github.com/typicode/json-server`